webdragon63/jwt-tool/README.md

 # DESCRIPTION OF JWT-TOOL
 This tool is specifically designed to test for vulnerabilities in JWT tokens.
 It automates two types of attacks.
 Such as
 ## 1) Token modification:
-### Automatically modifies the token, for example by changing the algorithm or payload.
+### Automatically modifies the token by changing the algorithm or payload.
 ## 2) Cracking:
 ### Brute-force the secret key.